gsingh93/ggp-rs/README.md

 To test the player you can use the `Server` application in GGP Base or make an account on [Tiltyard](http://tiltyard.ggp.org/) and add your player.
 Note that you should run your player with `cargo run --release` or your player may not be fast enough for most games.

 More examples and players can be found in `src/player`.

+Note that `ggp-rs` outputs logging information that you might find useful.
+It is recommend to set the log level to at least warnings and higher, and this can be increased to info (or debug, but debug is not recommended) for more information.
+To set the log levels to warning, initialize an `env_logger` and run cargo with the `RUST_LOG` variable, i.e. `RUST_LOG=ggp_rs=warn cargo run --release`.

 ### Documentation